pagekit/docs/getting-started/server-configuration.md

 # Server configuration

-<p class="uk-article-lead">Pagekit will run on all common web servers.</p>
+<p class="uk-article-lead">Pagekit has been tested and known to work on the following webservers.</p>

 ## Apache 2.2+

 Although Pagekit should run fine on Apache 2.2+ without additional configuration, during installation you may receive a warning message.
 If you do, you should verify that the `.htaccess` file is present in the root of your Pagekit folder.

 **Note** The `.htaccess` file is the Apache configuration file and is a hidden file on Unix-based systems; as such it may not have been unpacked.
-If it is not present, copy it from the Pagekit packager.
+If it is not present, copy it from the Pagekit package.

 It is possible as well that your webserver does not allow the server's configuration to be overridden through an `.htaccess` file.
 In that case, contact your hosting provider and ask them to change the AllowOverride directive.